Washer Shaking or Vibrating in North York

 A washer that does not drain properly can enter spin with too much water weight.
 That extra weight can create shaking, balance errors, and wet clothes after the cycle.

-Field note: shaking is not always solved by leveling the washer
+Shaking is not always solved by leveling the washer

 Leveling is important, but it is only one part of the diagnosis.
 A washer can be perfectly level when empty and still shake badly when the tub is loaded with wet towels.
 This happens because spin creates dynamic force, not just static weight.
-Weak shocks, weak suspension rods, loose counterweights, worn bearings, or a flexible floor may only show the problem when the washer reaches high speed.
+Weak shocks, weak suspension rods, loose counterweights, worn bearings, oval drum distortion, or a flexible floor may only show the problem when the washer reaches high speed.

 Do not ignore violent washer shaking